geoscreenshot/geoscreenshot-api/README.md

 ## Tips

-* Do not exceed 30 screenshots per minute or your IP will be temporarily blocked
+* The public API is rate limited and your IP maybe temporarily blocked if you exceed 30 reqs / minute

 ## Contributors